-Before you can officially accept your admissions offer and register for classes you will need to pay a $100 tuition deposit (refundable up to December 1) and take an online Math Placement Test if you have not already completed a math course.
+Before you can officially accept your admissions offer and register for classes you will need to take an online Math Placement Test if you have not already completed a math course.
 Once these steps are completed your file will be sent to our Advising Center.

-Upon paying your tuition and depost and completing the mathematics placement test (if required) your file will be send to our Advising Center.
+Upon completing the mathematics placement test (if required) your file will be send to our Advising Center.
 From there your academic advisor will contact you to schedule a time to discuss registering for your first semester of classes.